If you’re a coach (or want to be), you’ve probably heard of coaching supervision.

 How to find a supervisor

 Some coach training programs provide supervision for students and/or alumnus as part of their fees.
 However, this is often in a group (rather than one-to-one) and not with a dedicated supervisor, so it’s recommended that all coaches take private supervision to gain the benefits of an ongoing supervisory relationship.
-Supervision is part of the Code of Ethics/Practice for members of the Association for Coaching (AC), International Coach Federation (ICF), and the European Mentoring and Coaching Council (EMCC), and you can actually use services such as the AC’s coach supervisor finder to find a supervisor.
+Supervision is part of the Code of Ethics/Practice for members of the Association for Coaching (AC), International Coach Federation (ICF), and the European Mentoring and Coaching Council (EMCC), and you can use services such as the AC’s coach supervisor finder or the directory of the International Centre for Coaching Supervision (an Animas institute) to find a supervisor.

 You might also ask in your coaching communities for those that are coach supervisors and explore your options there.
-At Animas, a number of coaches are also qualified supervisors, with more currently being trained by Animas’ sister school the International Centre for Coaching Supervision (ICCS) through their ICF and EMCC accredited coach supervisor course.
+At Animas, a number of coaches are also qualified supervisors having qualified with Animas’s International Centre for Coaching Supervision (ICCS) through their ICF, AC and EMCC accredited coaching supervision course.